tcarland/tcamake/README.md

   The build environment layout is specific to a directory structure starting with a root directory that is referred to as the 'top' directory or $TOPDIR.
-This can be for a specific project or group of projects as needed.
+This can be for a single project or group of projects as needed.
-The term project is used loosely to define an encompassing environment that may, in fact, contain many projects and is frequently referred to as a 'workspace' or 'repository'.
-This is often the root of version control repo.
+The term project is used loosely to define an encompassing environment that may, in fact, contain many sub-projects and is frequently referred to as a 'workspace'.

-  An instance of the 'tcamake' build environment should exist at the workspace top-level.
-For example, assume we have the following code repository, '~/src/repo'. 'repo' is considered the workspace or TOPDIR.
-The build system would then be '$TOPDIR/tcamake' or in this case, '~/src/repo/tcamake'.
+  An instance of the *tcamake* build environment should exist at the workspace top-level.
+For example, assume we have the following workspace, *~/src/repo* where `repo` is considered the workspace or TOPDIR.
+The build system would then be `$TOPDIR/tcamake` or in this case, *~/src/repo/tcamake*.

-  Each subsequent project Makefile within the repo would define the TOPDIR environment variable to point to the relative root of the workspace.
+  Individual code projects in the workspace such as a top-level project (eg. *~/src/repo/project_a*) would define *TOPDIR* simply as `..`.
+Each subsequent project Makefile would define this *TOPDIR* environment variable as pointing to the relative root of the workspace.

-Additionally, each Makefile must include **$TOPDIR/tcamake/project_defs**, though this should include should occur **after** setting any custom options as shown in the below example:
+  Additionally, each Makefile must include *$TOPDIR/tcamake/tcamake_include*, though this should include should occur **after** setting any custom options as shown in the below example:
 ```